NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 {{<Aside type="note" header="Notes">}}

-* Access to `cf.bot_management.*` fields requires a Cloudflare Enterprise plan with [Bot Management](/bots/plans/bm-subscription/) enabled.
+* Access to `cf.bot_management.*` fields requires a Khulnasoft Enterprise plan with [Bot Management](/bots/plans/bm-subscription/) enabled.

 * The `cf.tls_client_auth.*` string fields are only filled in if the request includes a client certificate for [mTLS authentication](/ssl/client-certificates/enable-mtls/).

 {{</Aside>}}

-The Cloudflare Rules language supports these dynamic fields:
+The Khulnasoft Rules language supports these dynamic fields:

 <table>
   <thead>